prince6265/IQA-Repo/C# and OOPs/oopsC#.md

 - CLS deals with different behaviour of the language.
 For Example: If I want to consume the VB.Net code inside the C#, here CLS came into picture. because C# is a case sensitive language while VB.Net is not a case sensitive language.
 For this CLS is set of guidelines that is used to reused the code in different programming language.
 - It is a part of CLR, CLR in .NET Framework will execute all programming language code.
 This is possible because CLR has its own language specification (syntactical rules) which are common to all .NET Supported Programming Languages.
 At the time of compilation, every language compiler should follow this language specification of CLR and generate the MSIL code.
 This language specification of CLR is common for all programming languages and this is known as **Common Language Specifications (CLS).**

+### Question :- What is Assembly ?
+- Assembly is a unit if deployment like EXE or a DLL file.
+- When you complete the coding a build teh solution the .Net Framework convert it into assembly which you can inside bin folder.
+> Types of Assembly
+1. private assembly
+2. public(Shared) assembly
+3. satellite assembly
 ### Question :- Difference between Stack vs Heap ?
 > Stack